Alexander

 end of pulse generation circuit, two pulse signal output ends of

-said pulse generation circuit are connected with two pulse control
+said pulse generation circuit are connected with two pulse

-its sterilization condenser are respectively connected with
+plates of its sterilization condenser are respectively connected

-sterilization.
+food sterilization.

 [0024] U.S. Pat.
 No. 5,690,978 discloses a pulsed electric field